Saline's Historic Union School

 Quantum Signal is headquartered in historic Union School in Saline, Michigan.
 Built in 1930, Union School was originally a K-12 facility.
 Over the years the building has undergone several renovations and functions, serving as an elementary school, a high school, and an administration building for Saline Area Schools.

-It’s also fun for the staff to work in an old school with a gymnasium, performance stage, hallway lockers, and a bomb shelter.
+It’s also fun for the staff to work in an old school with a gymnasium, performance stage, hallway lockers, a bomb shelter, and a dungeon.
 Programmers and designers can often be found shooting baskets during lunch.
+Or climbing ropes in punishment for any bugs discovered in their code.

 The school is a beautiful art deco building with many of the original fixtures, including terrazzo flooring and wood-framed skylights.
 Having an environment with such character is a real asset for a company that leans heavily on creative solutions.
 And it’s somehow special when a business that creates new technology can be connected to a vital part of the community’s heritage.